 2011-12: Seymour skated in 47 of 68 games for Peterborough in his first full season with the Petes – missing time due to a shoulder injury late in the season.
 Playing on a Petes team that missed the OHL playoffs for the second straight season, he was minus-four with 8 assists and had 96 penalty minutes.
 In his second year of draft eligibility, Seymour was selected by Pittsburgh in the fifth round (143rd overall) of the 2012 NHL Draft.

 2012-13: Seymour played 62 games for Peterborough in his fourth OHL season.
 A defense-first defenseman, he scored 3 goals with 10 assists, both career-highs, and was -7 with 61 penalty minutes.
 The Petes finished fourth in the East Division; missing the OHL playoffs for the third straight season.

 Clark Seymour is a big, physical defenseman who prides himself in being hard to play against and tough in the corners.
 His game is very pro-ready in the sense that he already plays a very simple, stay-at-home style.
 He is ferociously physical in his own end, demonstrating a great willingness to throw his massive frame around, and is not afraid to drop the gloves to stick up for teammates.
 Many parts of his game are fairly sophisticated for a junior level player as he normally keeps his head up and is competent at head fakes, and making reads.
 Still, he will never be regarded as an offensive, or even two-way defenseman.

 In terms of bringing his game to the next level, Seymour needs to play more consistent, and play with a greater deal of confidence.
 Though he is relatively mobile given his massive frame, he could still stand up improve his footspeed.

-Seymour will return to the OHL for the 2012-13 season.
-He projects as a depth shutdown defenseman at the professional level.
+Seymour will return to the OHL for an overage season.